frankmawuli/DCIT_205_IA/README.md

 ## How to clone and set up a project

 + Make sure you have git on your computer.
-If you don't you can downloa it from https://git-scm.com/
+If you don't you can download it from https://git-scm.com/

 + Before cloning the project open the directory you want to clone the project to on the command prompt using cd [name of directory]